LorenzoLepoivre/GodotGameConceptDemo/README.md

 - **Language**: GDScript
 - **Assets**: Reference in the doc file ASSET

-## Contributing
-If you would like to contribute to the project, please fork the repository and submit a pull request.
-All contributions are welcome!

 ## Contact
 For any questions or feedback, please contact us at [lorenzo.lepoivre@gmail.com].